 14. Review firewall rules and modify as needed

-Remote monitoring and management (RMM) is crucial for you to keep an eye on your client’s infrastructure remotely and respond when required.
-Therefore, have the RMM setup included in your onboarding process, too.
+Remote monitoring and management (RMM) is crucial for keeping an eye on your client’s infrastructure and responding proactively.
+So, have the RMM setup included in your MSP onboarding checklist process, too.